Jacob Trouba: New York Rangers (2019–2024)

 Following the 2018–19 season, Trouba and the Jets were once again unable to come to terms on an extension.
 One of his primary reasons for not signing was his then fiancee's desire to attend medical school in the United States.
-On June 17, 2019, Trouba was traded by the Jets to the New York Rangers in exchange for defenseman Neal Pionk and Winnipeg's first-round pick in the 2019 NHL entry draft, which had been previously acquired by the Rangers in exchange for the Jets receiving Kevin Hayes.
+On June 17, 2019, Trouba was traded by the Jets to the New York Rangers in exchange for defenseman Neal Pionk and New York's first-round pick in the 2019 NHL entry draft, which had been previously acquired by the Rangers in exchange for the Jets receiving Kevin Hayes.
 On July 19, the Rangers signed Trouba to a seven-year, $56 million free-agent contract worth an average annual value of $8 million.
 Trouba scored his first goal for the Rangers, as well as two assists, during the 2019–20 season opener on October 3 against his former team, the Winnipeg Jets.
 Trouba tied a career-high in points, and he became the first defenseman to register three points in a Rangers debut.
 He was fined $5,000 on January 12, 2020, by the NHL for a slashing infraction against Vince Dunn of the St. Louis Blues.
 He played in 70 games with the Rangers, scoring seven goals and 27 points before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020.
 When play resumed for the 2020 Stanley Cup playoffs, the Rangers faced the Carolina Hurricanes in the best-of-five qualifying round.
 Trouba played in all three games, registering one assist, as the Hurricanes swept the Rangers.